How to Be Compliant When Working with Digital Nomads

 MBO Partners’ Latest Digital Nomad Research

-Risks to Be Aware of When Hiring Digital Nomads
+Risks Related to Hiring Digital Nomads

 Digital nomads in traditional, full-time roles can put employers at risk if their company is not prepared to comply with the regulatory, tax, compliance, and legal laws that accompany working from different cities and countries.
-Many companies don’t have policies for digital nomads, and 14% of digital nomads who have traditional jobs say their employer does not know they are nomadic.
+Many companies don’t have policies for digital nomads, and 14% of digital nomads who have traditional jobs say their employers do not know they are nomadic.
 Another 18% say their company doesn’t have a policy for digital nomads but they’ve gotten permission to work nomadically.
 Allowing employees to work without a policy or regulations in place, can break local employment laws and regulations and lead to legal and security risks.

 How to Work Successfully with Digital Nomads